thecarp/dactyl-keyboard/doc/options-main.md

 ##### Section <a id="mcu-support-lock-plate">`plate`</a>

 In the lock, the MCU PCBA sits on a plate, as part of the fixture.
-This plate is named by analogy with a door lock.
-The feature looks more like a bed for the PCB, though it is typically more narrow than the PCB.
+This plate is named by analogy with a roughly corresponding part in a door lock.
+The plate actually looks like a bed for the PCB.

+The plate is typically more narrow than the PCB, its width being determined by `width-factor`.
+Its total height is the sum of this section’s `base-thickness` and `clearance`.

+###### Parameter <a id="mcu-support-lock-plate-alias">`alias`</a>

+A name you can use to target the base of the plate for `tweaks`.
+This is useful mainly when there isn’t a flat wall behind the lock.

+###### Parameter <a id="mcu-support-lock-plate-base-thickness">`base-thickness`</a>

+The thickness of the base of the plate, in mm.

 ###### Parameter <a id="mcu-support-lock-plate-clearance">`clearance`</a>

-The height of the plate, in mm, growing onto and displacing the back of the PCB.
+The distance between the MCU PCB and the base of the plate, in mm.

+Unlike the base of the plate, its clearance displaces the PCB and cannot be targeted by `tweaks`, but both parts of the plate have the same length and width.

-When the PCB is anchored along a straight wall (typically the rear housing), this feature adds space between the wall and the PCB’s through-holes, so it should be roughly matched to the length of wire overshoot through the PCB.
+The main use for `clearance` is to leave room between a wall supporting the lock and the PCB’s through-holes, so its height should be roughly matched to the length of wire overshoot through the PCB, with a safety margin for air.

 ##### Section <a id="mcu-support-lock-socket">`socket`</a>